Affiliate links on Android Authority may earn us a commission. Learn more.

 What happens when you change your username?

-Once you’ve clicked the Submit button on the web or tapped the checkmark button on mobile, your Instagram username will be changed instantly, and your previous username will be freed up.
+Once you’ve clicked the Done button on the web or tapped the checkmark button on mobile, your Instagram username will be changed instantly, and your previous username will be freed up.
 This means that if someone else snags it, you won’t be able to get it back.

-Changing your Instagram username also changes your account URL, which means any website linking to your Instagram account will now return the error seen above.
+Changing your Instagram username also changes your account URL, which means any website linking to your Instagram account will now return an error screen.
 Make sure you update any websites or other social media profiles around the internet.

 Changing your Instagram username will not reset your follower count, but it may confuse people.

 The good news is that it’s still the same account, so you won’t have to start over from scratch.
 You will have the same followers, although they may be confused by the change.
 This could lead to lower engagement or unfollows, but that shouldn’t concern users just looking to share photos with friends.

 Everywhere your Instagram account is displayed on Instagram will automatically update, so you don’t have to worry about old posts you’ve commented on linking to a non-existent account.
 However, posts you’ve been tagged in may not be updated, and people looking to tag you in new posts will need to know your new username.

 Why won’t Instagram let me change my username?

 If Instagram won’t let you submit a new username, it’s likely because it doesn’t meet the requirements mentioned before.
 The most common error is related to that username being taken, so try another username.

 Note that even if you’re trying to change back to an old username, it’s possible someone took it while it was free, and you won’t be able to get it back.